rbannist/ContainersOnAzure_SimpleDocker/readme.md

 docker history ubuntu
 ```

 When you run a container, it writes to a {thin} writable layer at the top and all of the layers below are readable layers.
-We will work with a 'Dockerfile' later but that's one way that layers are added.
-A Dockerfile is a top-down list of instructions and each line in the file basically adds a layer.
+We will work with a 'Dockerfile' in the last step but that's one way that layers are added.
+A Dockerfile is a top-down list of instructions and each line that causes a change adds a layer.

 More on images, containers, and storage drivers can be found here: https://docs.docker.com/v17.09/engine/userguide/storagedriver/imagesandcontainers/